azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Readme.md

 Get-AzSKSubscriptionSecurityStatus -SubscriptionId <SubId>
 ```

-This step is pre-requistie for other two methods.
+This step is pre-requisite for other two methods.

 ### 2. Setup Continuous Assurance